sdoublej/teshort/README.md

 Key Features
 Embedding generation
-Generates embeddings for text items using SentenceTransformer (default: sentence-t5-xxl).
+Generates embeddings for text items using SentenceTransformer (default: sentence-t5-xxl, it can be changed).

 Optimal cluster search visualization
 Provides an elbow plot using average distances of nearest neighbors to help select an appropriate number of clusters.